 - Cubs Care

 - Grand Kids’ (Chicago’s own Curtis Granderson) Foundation

-Further to our mission, we continue to promote and support the game of baseball in any number of ways including volunteering for baseball related events, publicity on our website and social media and conducting occasional clinics, showcases and social events.
+Further to our mission, we continue to promote and support the game of baseball in any number of ways including volunteering for baseball related events, publicity on our website and social media, and other baseball social events.

-The club conducts monthly dinner meetings (dinner is free to active members) during the baseball off-season at professional baseball facilities in the Chicago area including Wrigley Field and US Cellular Field.
+The club conducts monthly dinner meetings (dinner is free to active members) during the baseball off-season at professional baseball facilities in the Chicago area.

 The Pitch and Hit Club of Chicago….
 PROMOTING AND SUPPORTING THE BASEBALL COMMUNITY!